 It must operate with speed

 Anyone experienced in innovation management knows that time is precious.
 It’s vital to move with a sense of urgency — and, more importantly, to quickly reroute when needed.
-Learn from mistakes, and shift without hesitation.
+Learn from mistakes, and shifts without hesitation.
 The ability to quickly learn what to prioritize and what to let go is invaluable.

 On a larger scale, the world of innovation moves at lightning speed.
 Thus, if you’re fostering a hesitant environment or relying only on existing products and ideas, you won’t be able to keep up with disrupting competition.

 For successful innovation planning, you need more than a trendy office, bean bags and dreamers — you need a clear, consistent and repeatable process that allows all members to quickly contribute, organize, prioritize, test and reroute.
-So, what are you waiting on?
+So, what are you waiting for?
 Your company’s reputation depends on it.